Estimated reading time: 3 minutes

 And I get asked to do this?

-Okay, I’m guessing he wants more depth.
+Okay, I’m guessing he wants more depth in his voice.

 (Side note, I really suggest watching Funkscribe’s break down video of Stevie Wonders Superstition.
 What Stevie did with delay is awe inspiring.)